Rajneesh100/project_gimini/README.md

   now less go for chatting with ai

 * https://project-gimini-1.onrender.com/chat_with_mira
-  This is a get method.
+  This is a Post method.
   it uses jwt token to authenticate the user before sending query to ai model. first find `Bearer token` in Authorization section of postman and paste this token their.